microsoftgraph/microsoft-graph-docs-contrib/concepts/teams-send-activityfeednotifications.md

 ### I installed my app; why don't I see notification settings under the user account?

-The settings will appear after the first notification is sent by the Teams app.
+The settings will appear after the Teams app sends the first notification.
 This reduces the number of settings that users see.

 ### I started getting a 409 (conflict) error; how do I resolve it?

 `Conflict` errors primarily occur when multiple Teams apps installed in the same scope (team, chat, user, and so on) have the same Azure AD appId in the `webApplicationInfo` section of the manifest.
-When this happens, you will get an error such as `Found multiple applications with the same Azure AD App ID 'Your AzureAD AppId'.`.
+When this happens, you will get an error like `Found multiple applications with the same Azure AD App ID 'Your AzureAD AppId'.`.
 Make sure that you use unique Azure AD apps for unique Teams apps.
-Note that you can have the same Teams app installed in multiple scopes (team + user, for example).
+You can install the same Teams app in multiple scopes (team + user, for example).

 ## See also